 The Shadow and Batman (DC Pre-Crisis Universe, Earth-1)

 Bruce Wayne first encountered The Shadow as a boy while accompanying his parents to the bank.
 A frightening robbery occurred that was foiled quickly and violently by The Shadow.
 Later in his career as Batman, he encountered The Shadow again on a rooftop and professed that he was one of his "greatest inspirations."
 The Shadow responded by referring to Batman as Bruce Wayne!
 "The Shadow Knows!"
 He then offered Bruce a .45-caliber semi-automatic as a token of his respect, but Batman declined, saying, "That's not my way."
 "We shall see." replied The Shadow.

 On another occasion, Batman disguised himself as an elderly janitor to infiltrate the GCPD.
-He mused that he had gotten the idea from The Shadow, who often used this same guise to gain access to the NYPD after hours (It has been documented that The Shadow and Zorro were both seminal inspirations to Bob Kane and Bill Finger when they created Batman.
-In fact, Detective Comics #27's story pilfered plot points and scenes from Theodore Tinsley's Partners Of Peril, the first Shadow novel not to be written by Walter Gibson).
+He mused that he had gotten the idea from The Shadow, who often used this same guise to gain access to the NYPD after hours (it has been documented that Bob Kane plagiarized from The Shadow when he created Batman).

 The Shadow Strikes #21-27: The Revenge of Shiwan Khan